Koh Jum - An Island A World Away

 Long Beach

-This beach or rather beaches certainly earns the name Long Beach.
+This beach, or rather these beaches, certainly earns the name Long Beach.
 Taking up a good portion of the western side of the island, this beach stretches out as far as the eye can see.
-The beach can be divided into smaller sections, as at lower tides, the rocky outcrops from the shore will cut off parts of the beach from one and other.
-These are listed on Google Maps as Magic Beach in the north, Ting Rai Beach in the middle and Golden Pearl Beach in the south.
+The beach can be divided into smaller sections, as at lower tides, the rocky outcrops from the shore will cut off parts of the beach from one another.
+These partitions are listed on Google Maps as Magic Beach in the north, Ting Rai Beach in the middle and Golden Pearl Beach in the south.

 We thought Magic Beach was the most picturesque of the beaches, with perfect waves lapping up on to golden sands.
 The beach is huge and has plenty of space to sunbathe and swim.
 Magic Beach is also perfect for front row seats to watch the sun set.